8 Best 22LR Pistol Choices in 2024: Fun, Affordable, and Not Just for Plinkers

 • Height 5.5″

-22LR as an ammo source is all about its low price.
-It makes shooting affordable for both plinking and training purposes.
-The TX22 allows you to have an affordable gun to match your affordable ammo source.
+22LR as an ammo source is all about its low price, which makes shooting affordable for both plinking and training.
+The Taurus TX22 is a perfect match for that, giving you a reliable, budget-friendly pistol that’s a blast to shoot.

-If you’d like to learn more about our thoughts on this plinker, check out our full Taurus TX-22 Review
+Overall, the Taurus TX22 impressed me.
+It’s affordable, easy to find, and performs way above its price point.
+If you’d like to learn more about our thoughts on this plinker, check out our full Taurus TX-22 review.

 TAURUS TX 22 PROS AND CONS